Missing Aurora couple found dead in Buffalo County

 "Bob and Loveda have been found.
 They are in heaven watching over us," Laci Fleming said in the post.
 "Thank you everyone."

-The Buffalo County Sheriff’s Office said a citizen contacted them around 3:15 p.m. about a vehicle found stuck on a minimum maintenance road north of 100th and Keystone Road.
+The Buffalo County Sheriff’s Office said a citizen contacted them around 3:15 p.m. about a vehicle found stuck on a minimum maintenance road north of 100th and Keystone Road, about 11 miles northeast of Kearney and 60 miles west of Aurora.
 Deputies were able to locate the vehicle and found the couple in the area.

 Foul play is not suspected.
 Autopsies have been ordered by the Buffalo County Attorney’s Office, the sheriff's office said.
 An investigation continues and includes the Buffalo County Sheriff’s Office, Aurora Police Department and Kearney Police Department.